timkphd/examples/slurm/2020/README.md

     chmod 750 $out
 done

-To make the examples with Intel MPI run make makefile.intel in the source directory.

 Change old_new.sh to old_new.intel in FAN.intel and CHAIN.intel.

+Make the examples with Intel MPI by running make makefile.intel in the source directory.

 To build the conda enviroment with Intel MPI change the module load command in source/jupyter.sh.